-Many email providers have spam filters, which sift out all sorts of emails that meet various criteria they have defined, and will delegate these emails to spam or junk folders rather than inboxes.
-For a business that relies on email marketing to their clients, these spam filters can be problematic and catch legitimate emails as well.
+Many email providers have spam filters, which sift out emails that meet various criteria they have defined and will delegate these emails to spam or junk folders rather than inboxes.
+For a business that relies on email marketing to their clients, these spam filters can be problematic and catch legitimate emails.

 How Do I Stop My Emails from Going to Spam?

 If your emails are being filtered into the spam folders of your recipients, it means that the email provider has certain rules and programs scanning inbound email traffic to determine whether it is spam or not.
 Here are some ways to ensure your legitimate emails are being received properly.

 Authenticate Your Emails

 A common method of spamming is to use fake or spoofed email addresses.
 These emails may look legitimate, but when the spam filtering software attempts to validate where they were sent from, the domain or IP does not validate properly.

 To help authenticate your emails, you can add several DNS records to help validate your emails.

 You can set an SPF record, which stands for Sender Policy Framework.
 This record defines which mail servers are allowed to send emails on your domain and allows spam filtering software to determine if the email you sent came from an authorized mail server.

 You can also set a DKIM record, which is a DomainKeys Identified Mail record.
 This record is designed to ensure that no one can spoof email addresses, checking that the domain the email says it came from actually came from the said domain.